How to Buy Air Pollution Control Equipment for Indoor Commercial Areas

 What to look for in an Ideal Air Purifier:

 Every air cleaning equipment comes with a particular kind of maintenance checklist.
-Standalone air purifiers that use HEPA filters require a replacement every 12 to 15 months.
+Standalone air purifiers that use HEPA air filters require a replacement every 12 to 15 months.
 H-VAC system-based purifiers need regular cleaning and periodic replacement of MERV filters and the ones with UV bulbs need replacement every 1-1.5 years.
 Whereas pulse radio wave-based air cleaners come with the advantage of zero maintenance.
 Only annual routine maintenance of air quality monitors is required for them.

 To cover the larger area the standalone air purifiers, require to increase in the fan speed, and hence it contributes to the noise levels causing discomfort in the enclosed spaces.
 ESP chatter also causes increased noise levels.
 These demerits make standalone air purifiers unsuitable for Medical and entertainment facilities.
 Pulse Radio Wave Systems are completely noiseless devices and are preferable to standalone air cleaners.